 Wednesday, 5 November 2014

-Ekta* was rescued from sex trafficking in India and stayed at SIM’s ^Redlight-Greenlight
+Ekta* was rescued from sex trafficking in Asia and stayed at SIM’s ^Redlight-Greenlight

-aftercare home in India for several months.
+aftercare home in Asia for several months.
 “When I came to the Redlight Greenlight

 aftercare home, I was not good… I was really a loser and I was scared of everyone,” Ekta said.